Joint Strategic Needs Assessment

 Kensington and Chelsea is an area of huge social and cultural diversity, which includes significant differences in income, employment and skills levels.
 Most employed residents are in highly skilled professional jobs, but the borough has areas where people are on low incomes, particularly in north Kensington and parts of the south and west of the borough.

-Household income in Golborne after housing costs is estimated at £22,600.
-This is almost three times less than the equivalent figures for the Brompton and Hans Town area (£63,900).
+Household income in Golborne after housing costs is estimated at £28,500.
+This is less than half the equivalent figures for South Kensington (£63,700).
 1 in 4 homes in London are at risk of the cost of living crisis;

 Local support can be found on the Cost of Living Support Hub.